suraj-singh12/BashScripts/node-modules-remover/README.md

 # node-modules-remover
-Find all the files of a given type in current directory and all subdirectories.
+Remove `node_modules` from current directory and all its subdirectories.

 ## How To Use
 1. Clone the repo